-Child custody is one of the most difficult battles in a divorce or legal separation case involving shared minor children.
+Child custody is one of the most difficult battles in a divorce or legal separation case involving minor children.
 One thing that can make your fight easier is hiring an experienced child custody attorney in Fort Mill.
-David W. Martin Attorney at Law, LLC, will work hard to deliver the best possible results for you and your family.
+David W. Martin Attorney at Law, LLC works hard to deliver the best possible results for you and your family.
 Your children’s best interests are our number one priority.
 Enlist our firm’s help to receive personal legal attention, advice, and representation during child custody cases.

 Types of Child Custody in Fort Mill

 Two types of child custody exist in South Carolina: legal and physical.
 Legal custody refers to the rights of a parent to make decisions for the child in terms of his/her education, health care, and welfare.
 Physical custody refers to where the child will reside.
 Although the courts typically grant legal and physical custody to the same parent, it is possible to divide these rights between parents.
 It is up to the courts to determine what will be in the child’s best interests.
 The courts will further divide physical custody into joint or sole custody.

 Joint custody means that parents share custody of children.
 Joint custody can take many different forms, but generally, the courts do not favor arrangements in which time between parents is exactly split in half.
 Instead, a typical joint custody arrangement will look something like one parent having the children during the week and the other on the weekends.
 Sole custody means that one parent has 100 percent custody of children, while the other may or may not have child visitation rights.

 How Do the South Carolina Courts Determine Child Custody?